inno-devops-labs/S25-core-course-labs/app_java/CI.md

 - This is a new feature for me, but we can get caches from the layer using the already pushed image to the registry.
 This is simply cool that we can use the cache from the remote place, and instantly use it in our current building process, without necessary need to rebuild something again.
-I also store the app_python_buildcache in the GitHub registry
+I also store the app_java_buildcache in the GitHub registry

+### Coverage Report

+- To instantly see the results of the new updates on the codebase, the jacoco report for the tests code coverage pushed to the PR as a message from the bot

 ---